Outsourcing cybersecurity: the key considerations

 Though there are many benefits, securing the right cybersecurity risk management team is not straightforward.
-There are a number of considerations that organisations need to make when considering outsourcing to assist with its security function efforts.
+There are a number of considerations when considering outsourcing to assist with their security function efforts.
 Your values and understanding of these considerations must align.
 These may include:

-There may also be an increased risk to the supply chain due to the outsourced partner gaining access to highly privileged accounts and information which, if compromised, would present a significant risk to the business.
-Conducting relevant due diligence and understanding the security posture of the outsourced company is, therefore, critical when considering the outsourcing of any security function.
+You must also weigh up the increased risk to the supply chain created by giving a third-party access to highly privileged accounts and information.
+If compromised, this data would present a significant risk to the business.
+Conducting relevant due diligence and understanding the security posture of the outsourced company is, therefore, critical when considering outsourcing any security function.